 League action occurs at every level of government after members reach a position on an issue.
 A League “position” is defined as: (1) a set of guidelines by which proposed government action can be measured; or (2) an expression of League goals against which proposed government action can be evaluated.
 League boards, with guidance from the membership, can then study proposed legislation or regulations, and have the flexibility to work with others to achieve our goals.
 The League board decides whether to support or oppose proposed measures on specific issues.
-Below you will find our policy positions, approved in 2019.

 The History of the League